Lightstreamer/Lightstreamer-kafka-connector/docker/README.md

-# Lightstreamer Kafka Connector Docker Image
+# Lightstreamer Kafka Connector Docker image

 This folder contains the resources to build the Docker image for the Lightstreamer Kafka Connector.

 The image derives from the official [Lightstreamer Docker image](https://hub.docker.com/_/lightstreamer) and adds the Kafka Connector adapter.

-## Quick Start
+## Quick start

 Images are published to GitHub Container Registry on each release.